jfrancis71/ros2_brickpi3/README.md

 ## Installation

+I suggest for following the installation steps to have the BrickPi3 running off an external power supply (rather than relying on battery power).

 Follow the [RoboStack](https://robostack.github.io/GettingStarted.html) installation instructions to install ROS2

 (Ensure you have also followed the step Installation tools for local development in the above instructions)